Doctors should have been consulted on clinic cuts: physicians association

 Norah Duggan, president-elect of the Newfoundland and Labrador chapter of the College of Family Physicians of Canada, speaks to the media about changes in medical diagnostic services in the Flower's Cove and Lewisporte areas.
-Photo by Keith Gosse/The Telegram
+Photo by Keith Gosse/The Tel

 The provincial government should have consulted doctors and health professionals before deciding to cut services in Flower's Cove and Lewisporte, says the president-elect of the local chapter of the College of Family Physicians, and the organization is calling on Health Minister Paul Oram to reconsider.